Death of Brandon Crisp

 Brandon Emmett Crisp (January 18, 1993 – c.
-October 2008) was a Canadian teenage boy who disappeared on October 13, 2008, when he ran away from his home in Barrie, Ontario after his parents took away his Xbox 360 video game console due to his excessive playing of Call of Duty 4: Modern Warfare.
+October 2008) was a Canadian teenage boy who disappeared on October 13, 2008, when he ran away from his home in Barrie, Ontario, after his parents took away his Xbox 360 video game console due to his excessive playing of Call of Duty 4: Modern Warfare.
 He was last seen alive on a nearby trail.

 His body was found at the base of a tree in an overgrown area on November 5, a few kilometres away, by a party of hunters.
 An autopsy determined that he likely died of injuries due to a fall from a tree.

 Disappearance

 On October 13, 2008, Crisp was involved in an argument with his parents over what they described as obsessively playing the video game Call of Duty 4: Modern Warfare on his Xbox 360, after they took the system away.
 Brandon filled a yellow and grey backpack with clothes and left home riding his bicycle.
 His parents allowed him to leave and expected "he would be home later that day with his tail between his legs".

 According to police, two witnesses claimed to have last seen Crisp on a trail near Shanty Bay, Ontario.
 They first reported that they had seen Crisp having mechanical trouble with his bicycle on the trail.
-The second witness reported seeing Crisp later walking along the trail further east, but due to communications mix-ups this information was not passed along to searchers until the end of October.
+The second witness reported seeing Crisp later walking along the trail further east, but due to communication mix-ups, this information was not passed along to searchers until the end of October.
 Crisp's missing person file was flagged nationally by the Canadian Police Information Centre.

 Crisp's parents reported him to Barrie Police Service as missing on the morning of October 14.
-Police began their search October 18, using heat-sensitive cameras and officers with the K-9 unit.
+Police began their search on October 18, using heat-sensitive cameras and officers with the K-9 unit.
 On October 20, police located his mountain bike, which had been abandoned near where he was last witnessed.

 Concerned members of the public organized their own search parties, at times consisting of more than 1,600 individuals, some from areas as far away as London, Ontario.

 On October 27, Microsoft announced that they would be adding C$25,000 of matching funds to the reward already offered by a local newspaper and the Crisps' Internet service provider, bringing the total reward to $50,000.
 As the ground searches were progressing, there was also speculation that Crisp had been lured by a fellow Xbox Live player, despite there being no evidence for this; Microsoft offered assistance to the police effort by helping to identify players on Crisp's online friends list.